Breast Reduction in Philadelphia

 Breast Reduction Procedure

 Breast reduction surgery is performed under general anesthesia.
 Depending on the technique used and the individual case, it takes from 2 to 3 hours to perform.
-One of the following incisions is often used:
+The following incisions are common during surgery:

 - A keyhole shape, around the areola and down to the breast crease.
 This is a circumvertical incision.

 - An anchor shape, beginning in the breast crease and extending up to and around the areola.
 This is the Wise Pattern incision.

 Breast Reduction Recovery

 Following reduction mammaplasty, patients typically experience soreness, swelling and bruising for several days.
 Bandages are removed after 1 day, and the patient may shower.
 Patients should limit physical activity for 1 to 2 weeks, while exercise and other strenuous activity should be avoided for at least 4 weeks.
-In certain patients, referral to physical therapy may aid in recovery.
-In most patients, the sutures are absorbable and therefore do not need to be removed.
-Talk with Dr. Claytor at the time of your consultation at our Bryn Mawr office about any previous reactions to sutures.
+In certain patients, referral to physical therapy may aid during recovery.
+In most patients, the sutures are absorbable and therefore do not require removal.
+Talk with Dr. Claytor during your consultation at our Bryn Mawr office about any previous reactions to sutures.

 The results of reduction mammaplasty are noticeable immediately after surgery.
 Swelling and bruising will be evident following surgery and this is a usual post-operative experience.
 Scars fade with time, and usually, cannot be seen when a patient wears a bathing suit or low-cut top.